Program Quick Facts

 Health and Safety

-Students on international programs should be aware that attitudes toward medical conditions, disabilities, and psychological conditions vary by culture and under the laws of the host countries.
+Students on international programs should be aware that attitudes toward medical conditions, disabilities, sexual orientation, gender identity and expression and psychological conditions vary by culture and under the laws of the host countries.
 These differences impact the level of treatment and accommodation available abroad.
-Students should give serious consideration to their health and personal circumstances when accepting a place in a program and should consult with their physicians.
+Students should give serious consideration to their health and personal circumstances when accepting a place in a program and should consult with their clinician.

 Students must review the Centers for Disease Control and Prevention website for complete information regarding the health concerns and vaccine recommendations specific to Mexico.
 Students must also discuss with the on-campus Vaden Health Center Travel Clinic or a travel health specialist about the best ways to protect their health.

-If you are uncomfortable traveling under such conditions, you should not apply to this seminar.
+If you are uncomfortable traveling under such conditions, you should not apply to this program.

-Stanford reserves the right to make alterations to this published website description or cancel the program before or during its operation for any reason, including natural disasters, emergencies, low enrollment, or unavailability of facilities or personnel or in compliance with the University’s travel policies.
-The specific dates, facilities and activities are subject to change depending on available resources at the time and other important considerations that may arise for a successful implementation of the program.
+Stanford reserves the right to cancel or modify the Program before or during its operation for any reason, including natural disasters, emergencies, low enrollment, unavailability of facilities or personnel, or compliance with the University travel policy at http://provost.stanford.edu/2017/03/03/international-travel-policy-2/.